-It's hard to think of the Christmas tree, the centerpiece of holiday decorations for many American families, as an eco-friendly, bio-degradable natural resource.
+It's hard to think of the Christmas tree — the centerpiece of holiday decorations for many families — as a biodegradable natural resource.

-But the 350 million balsam firs, Douglas-firs, Fraser firs, noble firs, Scotch pines, Virginia pines, white pines and the smattering of other holiday favorites that are growing on tree farms in all 50 states, including Hawaii, and Canada create green belts that provide unseen gifts during the 4-15 years it takes them to reach a harvestable size.
+But the 350 million balsam firs, Douglas-firs, Fraser firs, noble firs, Scotch pines, Virginia pines, white pines and the smattering of other holiday favorites that are growing on tree farms in all 50 states and Canada create green belts that provide unseen gifts during the four to 15 years it takes them to reach a harvestable size.

-Cut off the branches at the trunk and trim them into sizes to fit your growing space.
+- Cut off the branches at the trunk and trim them into sizes to fit your growing space.
 Use them as a groundcover to protect marginally hardy perennials or early bloomers that could be damaged or killed by a late frost.
-The branches are especially effective when placed on straw or other mulch that may have been applied in the fall because they add an extra layer of insulation.
+The branches are especially effective when placed on straw or the mulch you applied in the fall because they add an extra layer of insulation.

-Be careful not to apply the branches too thickly.
-When they start decomposing they will pull nitrogen from the soil, which could impact the growth of the plants they helped insulate during the winter.
+- Be careful not to apply the branches too thickly.
+When they start decomposing, they'll pull nitrogen from the soil, which could impact the growth of the plants they helped insulate during the winter.